 About Britt Singletary

 I am a doctoral candidate in Biological Anthropology in the School of Anthropology, and I am minoring in Ecology and Evolutionary Biology through the EEB department here at the University of Arizona.
 My primary advisor is Ivy Pike, PhD.
-I am interested in investigating the use of complex signals (e.g., multiple messages sent through multiple sensory modalities) in human and nonhuman primate groups.
+My current research focuses on the broader evolutionary processes that have led to the origins and maintenance of extensive allomaternal care (AMC) in humans.
+I am also interested in investigating the use of complex signals (e.g., multiple messages sent through multiple sensory modalities) in human and nonhuman primate groups.
 I am currently All But Dissertation (ABD) and working on my dissertation project, entitled "Who cares?
 How caregivers influence communicative and cognitive competence during early development."

-I am currently a GTA/Instructor in EEB for ECOL182L.
+I am currently a GTA/Instructor in EEB for ECOL182L Online.

 Tecot, S, Singletary, B, Eadie, E. (2015).
 Why “monogamy” isn’t good enough.
 Am J Primatol, Special Issue on Monogamy.
 Available for early view online: DOI: 10.1002/ajp.22412.